L. A. Park: Return to AAA (2010–2013)

-Return to CMLL (2014, 2015)
+Returns to CMLL (2014, 2015, 2018-2019)

-On October 31, 2014 during CMLL's Dia de los Muerte Super Viernes show L.A.
+On October 31, 2014, during CMLL's Dia de los Muerte Super Viernes show L.A.
 Park returned to CMLL, accompanied by his son.
 He interrupted a fight between Diamante Azul and Thunder as he walked to the ring, then issued an open challenge to any CMLL wrestler.
 At the time no one took the challenge.
 The following week it was announced that Park was not joining CMLL, but was only there to promote a partnership between CMLL and the new independent "Liga Elite" promotion.

 On August 19, 2015, Park announced his return to CMLL.
 On August 28, Park returned to CMLL to team with Volador Jr. and Atlantis to wrestle Dr. Wagner Jr., Rush and La Sombra.
 On September 8, CMLL announced it had severed its ties with Park for the time being for "violating the rules of CMLL" by insulting the Arena México crowd.

-Second return to AAA (2018–present)
+Second return to AAA (2018)

-On June 5, 2018 L.A.
+On June 5, 2018, L.A.
 Park was revealed as one of the surprise competitors in AAA's Poker de Ases ("Poker Aces") match at Triplemanía XXVI, betting his mask against Psycho Clown, El Hijo del Fantasma and Pentagón Jr in the headline match of the show.
 Park won the battle, winning the mask of Hijo del Fantasma.
 On July 21, 2018, at AAA vs. Elite, L.A.
 Park teamed with Electroshock and Puma King as representatives of Liga Elite, defeating Team AAA (Psycho Clown, El Hijo del Fantasma and Rey Wagner).